freebasic/fbfrog/readme.txt

 - Prettier "assuming undefined" reports: just 1 line, no source context
 - Only one "assuming undefined" report per symbol (at least only one per CPP run, perhaps even only one per fbfrog run)
+- emit case-preserving ALIASes if outside Extern block (i.e. no HIDDENCALLCONV flag)
-- Translate #defines to consts if possible (it would be the more proper FB translation...)
+- Add option to translate #defines to consts if possible
 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)